Last updated on November 22nd, 2020 at 05:02 am

 At any rate, we searched high and low for Frozen themed bargains and party supplies—decorations, party favors, paper goods… We found everything we wanted and more than we needed.

 Now all I needed was TIME to bring our Frozen birthday party food ideas to life!
+The one thing there’s never enough of!

-Frozen Birthday Party Food
+Frozen Birthday Party Food Ideas

 We set out our chips, Fritos, pretzels and other snacks in clear and translucent blue bowls.
 Our buffet line wasn’t magical or glamorous, but I’ve heard the food was good! 🙂

 We also whipped together mini sandwiches on pretzel buns, mini croissants, and Kings Hawaiian rolls.
 Then we topped them with Anna and Elsa party picks that we made ourselves.
+So glad our Frozen birthday party food ideas worked out so beautifully!

 Want to know a secret for a super cheap, super cute party pick?